Anglo-Saxon Chronicle

 The Anglo-Saxon Chronicle is a collection of annals in Old English, chronicling the history of the Anglo-Saxons.

-The original manuscript of the Chronicle was created late in the 9th century, probably in Wessex, during the reign of Alfred the Great (r.
+The original manuscript of the Chronicle was created late in the ninth century, probably in Wessex, during the reign of King Alfred the Great (r.
 871–899).
-Multiple copies were made of that one original and then distributed to monasteries across England, where they were independently updated.
+Its content, which incorporated sources now otherwise lost dating from as early as the seventh century, is known as the "Common Stock" of the Chronicle.
+Multiple copies were made of that one original and then distributed to monasteries across England, where they were updated, partly independently.
+These manuscripts collectively are known as the Anglo-Saxon Chronicle.
+Almost all of the material in the Chronicle is in the form of annals, by year.
+The earliest is dated at 60 BC, the annals' date for Julius Caesar's invasions of Britain.
 In one case, the Chronicle was still being actively updated in 1154.